The Course Exam Center (CEC) offers proctoring for:

 All tests must be turned in by closing time, regardless of completion status, and will be returned to the instructor.
 Testing hours will not be extended under any circumstance.

-These guidelines are intended to help the Academic Testing Center provide quality service to students and faculty while protecting the integrity of the test proctoring process.
+These guidelines are intended to help staff in the Course Exam Center provide quality service to students and faculty while protecting the integrity of the test proctoring process.
 If you have any questions, please call 486-5378 or visit NLIB 212.